stevexero/workit_landing_page/README.md

 ## Overview

 After taking a break from frontend development (focusing on more CS-related concepts as well as school), I wanted to jump back in and renew my Frontend Mentor membership.
 So I did.
-I went through the premium challenges and decided on this on (Workit Landing Page) in order to check my HTML and CSS skills.
+I went through the premium challenges and decided on this one (Workit Landing Page) in order to check my HTML and CSS skills.
 I always underestimate how long these will take, and this one took about 16 hours longer than anticipated.
 Very fun though!

 ### The challenge